dscnitrourkela/project-icecream/README.md

 ## About The Project

-A digital and customisable frame generator for all the participants of the hackathon
+A digital and customizable frame generator for all the participants of the hackathon

-- The web application allows you to customise your frames with wide-range of shapes and colors.
+- The web application allows you to customize your frames with wide-range of shapes and colors.
 - On completion of the frame, upload your profile picture.
-- Download the customised frame and share it with others.
+- Download the customized frame and share it with others.

 ## Built With